Wildwood, New Jersey

 Wildwood is a city in Cape May County in the U.S. state of New Jersey.
-It is part of the Ocean City metropolitan statistical area.
+The city, and all of Cape May County, is part of the Ocean City metropolitan statistical area, and is part of the Philadelphia-Wilmington-Camden, PA-NJ-DE-MD combined statistical area, also known as the Delaware Valley or Philadelphia metropolitan area.
 As of the 2020 United States census, the city's year-round population was 5,157, a decrease of 168 (−3.2%) from the 2010 census count of 5,325, which in turn reflected a decline of 111 (−2.0%) from the 5,436 counted in the 2000 census.
 A popular Jersey Shore resort destination, the population can swell to 250,000 during the summer.
 Wildwood was the first city in New Jersey to have a female mayor, Doris W. Bradway, who was ousted in a 1938 recall election.

-The Wildwoods is used as a collective term to describe four communities on the island with the name Wildwood attached to them: North Wildwood, West Wildwood, Wildwood, and Wildwood Crest.
+The city of Wildwood proper constitutes the center of the island communities collectively known as The Wildwoods, which is used as a collective term to describe four communities on the island with the name Wildwood attached to them: North Wildwood, West Wildwood, Wildwood, and Wildwood Crest.
 Also part of The Wildwoods are Diamond Beach and a portion of Lower Township on the island.
 The city, and the surrounding communities that share the name, derives its name from the wild flowers found in the area.
 Wildwood is part of the South Jersey region of the state.